Fort Monckton was constructed in the 1780s on the

 The fort often served as a viewing platform for Fleet Reviews such as the ones recorded in the Illustrated London News of 1856 and 1858, which showed spectators lined along the shore in front of Fort Monckton.

 In 1875-76 experiments were conducted at Stokes Bay with Wilde's Electric Light.
 The electric light was placed on the parapet of the salient of the south-west bastion of Fort Monckton.
-The electric apparatus and ten horsepower apparatus were placed in the interior of the bastion eight-six feet from the light.
+The electric apparatus and ten horsepower apparatus were placed in the interior of the bastion eighty-six feet from the light.
 The light was thirty feet above sea level.
 Further experiments were carried out at Fort Monckton in July 1875 with lime light and signalling lamps for visual signalling.
 Various forms of voltaic batteries were also tested during this year.
 Stokes bay was used to test apparatus for the production of electric light, including the Gramme machine and Siemens machine, to determine which gave the best light.

 In 1876 experiments with submarine mines were carried out at Stokes Bay.
 Fort Monckton served as an ideal viewing platform.